 Punch clocks have been used for several decades, but many companies are moving to a more secure and efficient time clock system.

 As you probably have guessed, such an old form of time and attendance tracking comes with a lot of disadvantages – all records are kept manually, which means that your payroll also needs to be done manually.
 When using physical time cards and a punch clock to track time, payroll can easily take several hours and may even require a full-time employee – depending on the size of your business.
+The larger the number of employees in your employ, the longer this takes.

-Traditional punch clocks can make legal compliance a lot more complicated.
+Traditional punch clocks can also make legal compliance a lot more complicated.
 To remain compliant with the FSLA, you need to keep employees time cards for at least two years after they’ve left your business.
 It is vital to keep this information on file in the event someone files a complaint against you for something such as failing to pay overtime.
 If you don’t keep these records, you may be liable not only for the unpaid overtime, but you will also receive a fine from the Department of Labor for failing to keep employee time card records.

 Your best option is to keep electronic time cards, so there is an audit trail.
 Not only do electronic records take up a lot less space, but you also don’t have to worry about damage from fires, flooding, or any other natural disaster that could wipe out your time card records.